ndenStanford/ml-mesh/projects/keywords/serve/README.md

 To run the model server using the `docker-compose.dev.yaml` file (recommended):

-- run `make projects.start/keywords COMPONENT=serve`
+- run `make projects.start/keywords COMPONENT=serve ENVIRONMENT=dev`

 ## 2 Testing the model server